cefet-rj-dal/tspredit/README.md

 The Time Series Prediction with Integrated Tuning (TSPredIT) is based on DAL Toolbox with integrated hyperparameter optimization combining machine learning and data preprocessing.
-It also contains time series outliers removal, data augmentation, ensemble models, and a more flexible workflow design for Data Analytics tasks.
+It also contains time series outliers removal, data augmentation, time series filtering, ensemble models, and a more flexible workflow design for Data Analytics tasks.

 ## Installation